 The pathophysiology of HIT involves the formation of antibodies against platelet factor-4 (PF4)-heparin complexes, leading to widespread platelet activation, thrombin generation, and a hypercoagulable state.
 As emphasized by Warkentin and Kelton, thrombocytopenia in HIT is not primarily a bleeding disorder but rather a prothrombotic condition, making timely diagnosis and intervention crucial to prevent venous and arterial thromboembolic events.
-The clinical presentation in this patient aligns with previously published literature demonstrating that HIT can occur even with prophylactic doses of heparin and may manifest without overt thrombosis at initial stages.
+The clinical presentation in this patient aligns with previously published literature demonstrating that HIT can occur even with prophylactic doses of heparin and may manifest without overt thrombosis at initial stages (References).

-LITERATURE COMPARISON

 Warkentin et al. (1995) conducted a randomized, double-blind study to assess the occurrence of heparin-induced thrombocytopenia in patients receiving unfractionated heparin or low-molecular-weight heparin after elective hip surgery.
 A total of 665 patients were included, and platelet counts were monitored daily.
 Heparin-induced thrombocytopenia was confirmed using a laboratory test for heparin-dependent IgG antibodies.
 The condition was identified in patients treated with unfractionated heparin, whereas no cases were observed among those who received low-molecular-weight heparin.
-Patients with confirmed thrombocytopenia had a higher incidence of thrombotic events, mainly venous thrombosis.
+Patients with confirmed thrombocytopenia had a higher incidence of thrombotic events, mainly venous thrombosis (References).

 Fabrizi et al. (2000) reviewed heparin-induced thrombocytopenia and explained that the immune-mediated form (HIT II) usually develops after several days of heparin therapy and is frequently associated with serious arterial and venous thrombosis.
 The authors described the central role of antibodies against platelet factor-4-heparin complexes in activating platelets and endothelial cells, leading to thrombocytopenia despite ongoing clot formation.